50 Most Used Linux Commands [Free PDF Download]

 28. wget Command

-wget is a download command which downloads files or webpages non-interactively from the network.
+wget is a download command that downloads files or webpages non-interactively from the network.

 29. df command